 Ideal temperature for spraying is 70-80F.
 Ideal humidity should be 50% or less (read entire section before you start).
-Read the extra tips page for even more spray paint application guidance.
+Watch our how to videos for even more spray paint application guidance.
 Test the color on the provided test match card before doing any work to your car.
 We cannot do anything once paint is on the car.

 Thoroughly clean the area to be repaired with dish soap (Joy, Dawn etc.) and water.
 Then dry completely.
 Use prep solvent and a clean lint free towel to assure the surface is free of wax, oil, and other surface contaminates.
 For better results do not apply paint in direct sunlight, high humidity, or where silicone waxes and tire dressings are present.